Healthdirect Free Australian health advice you can count on.

 How do I prepare for a magnesium blood test?

-Some medicines can affect your magnesium levels.
-Tell your health care provider about any prescription and over-the-counter medicines you are taking.
+Certain medicines and supplements can affect your magnesium levels.
+Let your doctor know about any medicines and supplements you are taking.

-It’s best to check with your doctor or the pathology collection centre.
-Ask them if there is anything you need to do before having your blood test.
+If you are having other blood tests done at the same time, there may be more instructions to follow.
+Check with your doctor or the pathology collection centre if there is anything you need to do before your blood test.

-It’s important to remember that a result outside the normal range might not mean that you have a health problem.
+A result outside the normal range doesn't always mean you have a health problem.
+Your doctor will help you understand what your results mean.

 Low levels of magnesium may be caused by:

-• not absorbing enough magnesium from your intestines
+• not absorbing enough magnesium in your intestines

 Resources and support